 - Ashland has adopted Corporate Governance Guidelines.
 These guidelines provide the framework for the Board's governance of Ashland and include a general description of the Board's purpose, director qualification standards, retirement and resignation policies and other responsibilities.
-The Corporate Governance Guidelines require that at least two-thirds of Ashland's directors be independent, as defined by Ashland's Director Independence Standards (the "Standards"), which incorporate the independence requirements of the SEC rules and the listing standards of the NYSE. - On December 4, 2018, the Board adopted an amendment to the Corporate Governance Guidelines providing that the Chair of each of the Compensation Committee and G&N Committee shall rotate at least once every four years. - Ashland also requires compliance with its global code of conduct which applies to all of Ashland's directors and employees, including the principal executive officer, principal financial officer, principal accounting officer and persons performing similar functions.
+The Corporate Governance Guidelines require that at least two-thirds of Ashland's directors be independent, as defined by Ashland's Director Independence Standards (the "Standards"), which incorporate the independence requirements of the SEC rules and the listing standards of the NYSE. - Ashland also requires compliance with its global code of conduct which applies to all of Ashland's directors and employees, including the principal executive officer, principal financial officer, principal accounting officer and persons performing similar functions.
 The global code of conduct promotes honest and ethical conduct, compliance with applicable laws, rules and regulations, prompt reporting of violations of the code and full, fair, accurate, timely and understandable disclosure in reports filed with the SEC.
 Ashland intends to post any amendments or waivers of the code (to the extent applicable to Ashland's directors and executive officers) on Ashland's website or in a Current Report on Form 8-K. - Each of Ashland's Board Committees has adopted a charter defining its respective purposes and responsibilities.
-Ashland has a separately-designated standing audit committee established in accordance with Section 3(a)(58)(A) of the Exchange Act. - Only independent directors, as defined in the Standards, may serve on the Audit Committee, G&N Committee, and Compensation Committee of the Board.
-Upon his election as the next Chairman and Chief Executive Officer of Ashland, Mr. Novo was determined to no longer be independent and therefore stepped down from his position on the Audit Committee on October 8, 2019. - · The Board, and each Committee of the Board, has the authority to engage independent consultants and advisors.
+Ashland has a separately designated standing audit committee established in accordance with Section 3(a)(58)(A) of the Exchange Act. - Only independent directors, as defined in the Standards, may serve on the Audit Committee, G&N Committee, and Compensation Committee of the Board. - The Board, and each Committee of the Board, has the authority to engage independent consultants and advisors.